 Surgeon William Fergusson on the 8th West India Regiment, 1846

-We have worked closely with British Caribbean communities to re-examine the contributions of West Indian soldiers to British military history.
+The National Army Museum has worked closely with British Caribbean communities to re-examine the contributions of West Indian soldiers to British military history.

-We showed a 200-year-old regimental colour of the 4th West India Regiment.
-Now on display in the Army gallery, the 4th West India colour is also one of the first ever official representations of black soldiers in the British Army.
+At one of our community workshops, we showed a 200-year-old regimental colour of the 4th West India Regiment.
+Now on display in Army gallery, the colour is also one of the first ever official representations of black soldiers in the British Army.

-In 1927 the West India Regiments were disbanded.
+In 1927, the West India Regiments were disbanded.
 The British West Indies Regiment had already been disbanded in 1921.
 But the British Army continues to recruit in the West Indies today.